Master of Surgery

 View course for domestic students.

-The Master of Surgery allows scholars to acquire a university qualification demonstrating mastery of surgical competence to support their career goals and life-long learning skills.
+The Master of Surgery allows students to acquire a university qualification demonstrating mastery of surgical competence to support their career goals and life-long learning skills.
 The program is designed as a combination of units with three broad characteristics: hands-on surgical skills with rigorously assessed competencies; practice of surgery in a framework of ethics, education and research; and enhancement of leadership capabilities.
 Through a comprehensive approach to developing surgical expertise, and with the highly developed technical input from the academic surgeons, the Master of Surgery provides a unique opportunity for surgeons to further develop their competence, knowledge and understanding as professionals, leaders and scholars in the area of surgery.

 Develops essential surgical qualities including a commitment to lifelong learning, research, teaching, ethics and professionalism.